 2 wheel dolly

 While standard 2 wheel dollies or hand trucks are perfect for cartons, heavy machinery and furniture would need a specialist dolly like the Stevens magnesium appliance hand truck).
 These are brilliant for moving reasonably heavy loads across flat surfaces and up and down small flights of stairs although using them on large staircases can be trickier.
 Progress is often very slow and tiring and if you have to turn corners, the risk of catching a wall or the item falling off increases.
+These can give you a rich experience while moving heavy equipment down stairs.
+NewHaven also provides stair ramps for moving.

 Using a manual hand truck beyond its capabilities increases the risk of injury.
 A hand truck is rarely suitable for items weighing more than 400-500 pounds although welded frame hand trucks can sometimes carry a little more.
 Hand trucks can also be difficult to manage when moving items of an awkward shape.